Notice of Privacy Practices

 - To choose how we contact you: You have the right to ask that we send you information at an alternative address or by an alternative means.
 We must agree to your request as long as it is reasonably easy for us to do so.
 To request such a change, please contact our Medical Records Department.

-- To inspect and copy your PHI: Unless your access is restricted for clear and documented treatment reasons, or under applicable laws and regulations, you have a right to see your protected health information if you put your request in writing.
+- To inspect and copy your PHI: Unless your access is restricted for clear and documented treatment reasons, or under applicable laws and regulations, you have a right to see your protected health information,excluding psychotherapy notes, if you put your request in writing.
 We will respond to your request within 30 days.
 If we deny your access, we will give written reasons for the denial and explain any right to have the denial reviewed.
-If you want copies of your PHI, a charge for copying may be imposed, but may be waived, depending on your circumstances.
+If you want copies or electronic copies of your PHI, a charge for copying (or for electronic media if an electronic copy is requested) may be imposed, but may be waived, depending on your circumstances.
 You have a right to choose what portions of your information you want copied and to have prior information on the cost of copying.
 In order to request access to your PHI, please contact our Medical Records Department.

 - To request amendment of your PHI: If you believe that there is a mistake or missing information in our record of your PHI, you may request, in writing, that we correct or add to the record.
 We will respond within 60 days of receiving your request.
 We may deny the request if we determine that the PHI is: (i) correct and complete; (ii) not created by us and/or not part of our records, or; (iii) not permitted to be disclosed.
 Any denial will state the reasons for denial and explain your rights to have the request and denial, along with any statement in response that you provide, appended to your PHI.
 If we approve the request for amendment, we will change the PHI and so inform you, and tell others that need to know about the change in the PHI.
 To request an amendment, please contact our Medical Records Department for an amendment request form, and return a competed form to that department.